 On top of all that, there are laws of physics that explain to us the most efficient and effective way to swing a golf club!
 Homer uses chapter 2 to explain these factors (although this is by far the most confusing chapter of the book, and I highly recommend reading the first section of my instructional content to understand it better).

-RECAP: A golfer is a programmable machine which has 24 basic components, regardless of what the swing looks like.
+RECAP: A golfer is a programmable machine that has 24 basic components, regardless of what the swing looks like.
 Based on the laws of physics, there are “optimal” ways to swing a golf club, primarily classified as either “swinging” or “hitting.”
-He uses chapter 2 to explain these laws of physics, chapter 7 and 10 to explain all the components of a golf swing, and chapter 12 to classify all these components into either a “hitting motion” or “swinging motion.”
+He uses chapter 2 to explain these laws of physics, chapters 7 and 10 to explain all the components of a golf swing, and chapter 12 to classify all these components into either a “hitting motion” or “swinging motion.”

 Finally, Homer talks about the concept of “educated hands,” which explains that no matter who you are, and what type of swing you are implementing, the key to good golf is to teach your body (specifically your hands, wrists, and forearms) the correct way to move throughout the golf swing.
 You should know how to “feel” different types of golf swing motions.
 He uses chapter 4 to explain this concept.